cirsam/WarrantyRegistrationApp/README.md

 ### Things done today because i had to work on a new computer:
-Installed SQL server express and SQL server managment studio (SSMS) on local machine installed ASP.NET Core Hosting Bundle
+Installed SQL server express and SQL server managment studio (SSMS) on local machine

+installed ASP.NET Core Hosting Bundle

-Installed and Setup IIS server on my local machine Deployed to IIS server and Connnect application to SQL server
+Installed and Setup IIS server on my local machine

+Deployed to IIS server and Connnect application to SQL server

 ### Running Migrations
 To add-Migrations
-Add-Migration DataModels -context WarrantyDataContext
+- Add-Migration DataModels -context WarrantyDataContext

-And Update Database
+To Update Database
-Update-Database -context WarrantyDataContext
+- Update-Database -context WarrantyDataContext